-Dalmacija Sydney Croatian Club moved to its current premises in Myoora Road, Terrey Hills in 1989.
+Dalmacija Sydney Croatian Club was officially opened at its current premises at 16 Myoora Road Terrey Hills, NSW, in 1989.

 Numerous rivers to this day supply the entire coast and the islands with drinking water.
 With their origins in Karst regions, the Dalmatian rivers Zrmanja, Cetina, Krka and Neretva are among the cleanest rivers in Europe.
-Without industrial facilities in the vicinity of these rivers to threaten the unique flavour and content of the water, Dalmatia, with a quarter of the overall population of Croatia, has one of the best tasting drinking waters in Europe in its domestic water faucets.
+Without industrial facilities in the vicinity of these rivers to threaten the unique flavour and content of the water, Dalmatia, with a quarter of Croatia's overall population, has one of the best tasting drinking waters in Europe in its domestic water faucets.

 A preserved environment, its air cleansed by the brisk north-easterly Bora wind, and warmth, have given Dalmatia the possibility of Europe's only experimental gathering of condensed dew for drinking water (under the control of the European Association of Meteorological Research) located in the city of Zadar and on the small island of Biševo near the neighbouring island of Vis.

-Historical heritage and monuments of culture are a part of the global heritage protected by UNESCO in the cities of Trogir, Split, Šibenik and Dubrovnik.
-The antiquity and early-Christianity complexes in Solin near Split, on Hvar, Korčula, in Ston, Bribir and Biskupija are exceptional finds in international archaeology, while the cathedrals in Zadar, Šibenik, Trogir, Split, Hvar, Korčula and Dubrovnik to this day preserve the most valuable works of the renowned artists of their time, and every coastal place settled during the antiquity preserves in its treasuries and museums a part of the history of an area in which artists have left their mark over the centuries, as have military leaders, rulers and passing conquerors.
+Historical heritage and monuments of culture are a part of UNESCO's global heritage in the cities of Trogir, Split, Šibenik and Dubrovnik.
+The antiquity and early-Christianity complexes in Solin near Split, on Hvar, Korčula, in Ston, Bribir and Biskupija are exceptional finds in international archaeology, while the cathedrals in Zadar, Šibenik, Trogir, Split, Hvar, Korčula and Dubrovnik to this day preserve the most valuable works of the renowned artists of their time.
+Every coastal place settled during the antiquity preserves in its treasuries and museums a part of the history of an area where artists have left their mark over the centuries, as have military leaders, rulers and passing conquerors.

 But Dalmatia's true soul is revealed at a table rich with the healthy and simple dishes that are the chief trait of Dalmatian cuisine, founded on a pleasant combination of the best of Mediterranean culinary art and a tradition of gastronomic heritage reaching back to antiquity.

-Dalmatian cuisine with its choice of ingredients and its method of preparation meets all recommendations on healthy and balanced eating.
+Dalmatian cuisine with its choice of ingredients, and its preparation method meets all recommendations on healthy and balanced eating.
 The table of a Dalmatian hostess has various kinds of fish, shellfish, crustaceans, octopus, squid and salted and fresh olives, green leafy vegetables, wild plants and aromatic herbs, figs and grapes, honey, raisins and citrus fruits.

-When it comes to meat, Dalmatian hams, dry-cured in the north-easterly Bora wind and served with sheep's milk cheese and lamb prepared under a bakers lid on an open fire, are without parallel.
+When it comes to meat, Dalmatian hams, dry-cured in the north-easterly Bora wind and served with sheep's milk cheese and lamb prepared under a bakers lid on an open fire without parallel.

 To all should be added red and white wines, among which are some of the first ten appellation wines in the world.
 The ingredients of Dalmatian cuisine carry in their flavours and aromas the clean sea, in which they were caught, the fertile plains of the hinterland, the ecologically preserved earth in which they grew, the sun which gave sweetness to the fruit and flavour to the wine and the irreplaceable olive oil of exceptional aroma.